Brauckhoff/biopixR/joss/paper.md

 # Summary

 `biopixR` is an `R` package designed specifically for the analysis of bioimage data.
-The package comprises 15 functions that cater to various tasks, including image import, segmentation, clustering, parameter optimization, and line gap mitigation.
-Among these is an optimized edge detection algorithm based on Canny edge detection algorithm.
-Users can employ object detection and filtering within a pipeline function.
-Both Canny edge detection and thresholding can be parameterized via an interactive Tcl/Tk user interface.
-The package includes a function for clustering objects within an image based on their shape features using Self-Organizing Maps (SOM).
-For circular objects, threshold and smoothing parameters for object detection can be automatically calculated using Gaussian process regression models (Kriging models).
+The package comprises 15 functions that cater to a variety of tasks, including image import, segmentation, feature extraction, quantification, clustering, parameter optimization, and a distinctive algorithm for line gap mitigation.
+Among these is an optimized edge detection algorithm based on the Canny edge detection algorithm.
+Together with a noise-resilient threshold method, these two algorithm form the foundation of feature extraction within the `biopixR` package.
+Both edge detection and thresholding can be parameterized via an interactive Tcl/Tk user interface.
+For circular objects, the threshold adjustment factor and the smoothing factor for edge detection can be automatically calculated using Gaussian process regression models (Kriging models).
+Thereby making an automated features extraction, which includes segmentation and labeling, available in `R`.
+Furthermore, all available methods for feature extraction and filtering can be accessed within a single pipeline function, not found in other packages.
+The package also includes a function for clustering objects within an image based on their shape features using Self-Organizing Maps (SOM).

-Additionally, `biopixR` provides unique datasets of microbead images and microbeads in water-oil emulsions.
-Designed for medium-throughput analysis, it generates detailed log files to track the analytical process.
-The core functionality of `biopixR` was recently utilized in the study of
+Designed for medium-throughput analysis, the package is able to analyze whole directories, utilize multiple cores for parallel processing, and generate detailed log files to track the analytical process.
+Furthermore, the `biopixR` package offers distinctive datasets of microbead images and microbeads in water-oil emulsions.
+The fundamental functionality of `biopixR` was recently employed in the study by @geithe_multiplex_2024 to perform quality control on microbeads.
+As the `biopixR` package provides access to a range of fundamental data, including object size, quantity, shape, and intensity, it is a valuable tool for researchers in the field.
-@geithe_multiplex_2024 to perform quality control on microbeads. `biopixR` can extract various types of information, including *object size*, *quantity*, *shape* and *intensity*.
-The package includes an algorithm designed to fill gaps between lines and reconnect loose ends, thereby preparing complex images for subsequent analysis.
-Additionally, it supports various image processing tasks, including preprocessing, object counting, feature extraction, and filtering.
 The `biopixR` package is in part based on the `imager` [@imager] and `magick` [@magick] packages.

 # Statement of need